arduino/arduino-cloud-cli/README.md

 ## Set a configuration

-iot-cloud-cli should be configured before being used.
+iot-cloud-cli needs to be configured before being used.
 In particular a client ID and the corresponding secret ID should be set.
 You can retrieve them from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key.

 Once you have the IDs, call this command with your parameters: